syncfusion-content/javascript-docs/js/Diagram/Serialization.md

 Diagram can also be saved as raster or vector image files.
 For more information about saving the Diagram as images, refer to [Exporting](/js/Diagram/Exporting "Exporting").

+## Preventing Serialization of Model default properties

+* Diagram provides the support to serialize the user defined model properties.
+* The diagram model’s serializationSettings preventDefaultValues property is used to specify whether to save the diagram with user defined model properties or entire diagram model properties.
+* By default, the preventDefaultValues property value is set as false and all default properties will be serialized.
+If it is set to true, only user defined properties will be serialized.
+The following code illustrates how to use preventDefaultValues property.

+{% highlight javascript %}

+$("#Diagram").ejDiagram({
+         //optimize the size of JSON
+         serializationSettings: {
+         // serialize user defined model properties when preventDefaultValues is true.
+         preventDefaultValues: true
+      }
+ });

+{% endhighlight %}

 ## Load